mnelson4/yet-another-related-posts-plugin/readme.txt

 * not considering tags and/or categories in the Relatedness formula;
 * not excluding any tags and/or categories in The Pool.

+These options can be found in the "Relatedness" metabox which you can display from the "Screen Options" tab.
 All of these can improve database performance.

 If you are in the process of looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/go/order/?refdom=mitcho.com).

 = Every page just says "no related posts"!
 What's up with that? =

 Most likely you have "no related posts" right now as the default "match threshold" is too high.
-Here's what I recommend to find an appropriate match threshold: first, lower your match threshold in the YARPP prefs to something very low, like 1.
+Here's what I recommend to find an appropriate match threshold: first, lower your match threshold in the YARPP options to something very low, like 1.
+(If you don't see the match threshold, you may need to display the "Relatedness" options via the "Screen Options" at the top.)
 Most likely the really low threshold will pull up many posts that aren't actually related (false positives), so look at some of your posts' related posts and their match scores.
 This will help you find an appropriate threshold.
 You want it lower than what you have now, but high enough so it doesn't have many false positives.

 = How do I turn off the match score next to the related posts? =